Chemiculs/qengine/README.md

 qengine is a polymorphic engine (meaning an engine that takes multiple forms / permutations) for windows with the end goal of making the reverse engineers day much more difficult, and making the binary appear as unique as possible and unrecognizable at each independent runtime.

-i couldn't find a good solution - llvm-obfuscator only supports llvm / clang, vmprotect / themida are proprietary solutions which offer little in terms of control over the process of obfuscation and other options tend to have the same issue -

-i couldn't control the way my binary was obfuscated the ways in which i wanted to.
+i couldn't find a good solution - llvm-obfuscator only supports llvm / clang, vmprotect / themida are proprietary solutions which offer little in terms of control over the process of obfuscation and other options tend to have the same issue - i couldn't control the way my binary was obfuscated the ways in which i wanted to.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This library is fairly well tested (considering i am a one-man team) - i currently am unaware of any bugs for LLVM / CLANG, MSVC, and Intel compiler targets for both x86 and x64 release builds.
+*This library is fairly well tested (considering i am a one-man team) - i currently am unaware of any bugs for LLVM / CLANG, MSVC, and Intel compiler targets for both x86 and x64 release builds.

-This will NOT prevent static disk-signatures of your executables - however, it will make the task of understanding your code from a classic disassembler such as IDA nearly impossible if used properly, and will prevent memory-dump / memory-scan based signature detections of your binary.
+* This will NOT prevent static disk-signatures of your executables - however, it will make the task of understanding your code from a classic disassembler such as IDA VERY difficult if used properly, and will prevent memory-dump / memory-scan based signature detections of your binary.

-This class is fully inlined, employing minimalist design and maximum performance + reliability -
+*This library is fully inlined, employing minimalist design and maximum performance + reliability --

 Obfuscation and polymorphism can be heavy in terms of performance cost, howver on